 “I’m not saying it’s an easy job to be a stock picker in this environment, but it’s certainly easier,” Sandy Lincoln, the Chicago-based chief market strategist with BMO Global Asset Management, which oversees about $100 billion, said in an Aug.
 28 interview.
 “Stock selection does have the opportunity here to finally show a face with a smile.”

 Earnings matter more as concern about Europe’s debt crisis eases following European Central Bank President Mario Draghi’s pledge to defend the euro.
-The S&P 500 fell 0.3 percent last week to 1,406.58, trimming the 2012 gain to 12 percent, as evidence of a global economic slowdown overshadowed speculation the Federal Reserve will introduce stimulus measures.
-Futures on the index rose 0.1 percent at 9:29 a.m. in London today.
+The S&P 500 fell 0.3 percent last week, trimming the 2012 gain to 12 percent, as evidence of a global economic slowdown overshadowed speculation the Federal Reserve will introduce stimulus measures.
+The index slid 0.6 percent to 1,398.60 at 11:14 a.m. in New York today.

 Fed Chairman Ben S. Bernanke said on Aug.
 31 in a speech to central bankers and economists at an annual forum in Jackson Hole, Wyoming that a new round of bond purchases is an option, citing unemployment of more than 8 percent as a “grave concern.”

 The S&P 500’s 1.9 percent gain on Aug.
 3 was the month’s only daily swing greater than 1 percent, compared with nine such fluctuations in June, data compiled by Bloomberg show.
 While markets calmed, MetroPCS Communications Inc., Western Digital Corp.
 (WDC:US) and eight other companies rose or fell more than 20 percent on the day after reporting earnings.